rust-lang/book/src/ch08-02-strings.md

 // ... etc
 ```

-There are crates available to get grapheme clusters from `String`s.
+There are crates available on crates.io to get grapheme clusters from `String`s.

 To summarize, strings are complicated.
 Different programming languages make
 different choices about how to present this complexity to the programmer.
 Rust